 What Causes Hormonal Acne?

 In the USA, acne affects between 40-50 million people.
 So, the good news is that you are not alone!
 As an acne sufferer, it can feel really lonely.
-But in reality it’s just not true!
-If we were to look at all of the women, that are currently taking birth control just to manage their skin, then it would open up millions more cases of unresolved acne.
+But in reality, it’s just not true!
+If we were to look at all of the women, that are currently taking birth control just to manage their skin, then it would open up millions of more cases of unresolved acne.

 There seems to be a lot of confusion about hormones and acne, so let’s start to clear that up.
 I often hear “but isn’t all acne hormonal?” and “then what type is mine?”
 So here are the facts: